 Children are offered a studio experience in visual arts which includes a variety of media from drawing and painting to clay and sculpture to weaving and design.
 Problem solving is the focus as children learn to observe carefully and investigate the creative process.
 In Physical World Lab, children are invited to explore science and social studies concepts as they learn to use woodworking tools, investigate simple machines, discover the physics of sound or create a replica of an imaginary island.
 The program builds on the Deweyan notion that thinking and doing are connected and satisfaction results from a job well-done using one’s hands.

 Physical world lab

-Capitalizing upon the variety of strengths children bring to school and celebrating different learning styles, French, Music, and Physical Education classes build upon the natural connections students have in language, music, and movement.
+Capitalizing upon the variety of strengths children bring to school and celebrating different learning styles, Mandarin, Music, and Physical Education classes build upon the natural connections students have in language, music, and movement.

 Music emphasizes singing, exploring and playing instruments, moving to the music and using concepts and skills to create, improvise and compose.